 What’s included right from the start are high resolution offline vector maps from all over the world.
 That was important and took a little more time than planned – it was worth it.

 Here are a few impressions of the state.
-The beta phase with users starts in October/November.
-Maybe you can join the TestFlight – there will be news soon …
+The beta phase with users starts in February/March 2020.
+Maybe you can join the TestFlight.

 After a somewhat longer breather, owing to the decline of Windows Phone / Mobile, the journey continues towards the iPhone. maaloo geocaching is being redesigned, with fresh technology under the planks.
 The main focus lays on the target platform Apple iPhone.
 Potentially, it could also run on Android and Windows Universal App – but maybe later.
 Lets focus on iPhone.